obscuren/Aura/README.md

  - You can spread the words about Aura.
  - You can branch the repo, improve the code, develop new features, fix bugs, ...
 I’ll merge with the Master if relevant.
- - You can share your work made with Aura (on my Twitter) or tips using Aura.
+ - You can share your work made with Aura or tips using Aura.
  - You can make a demo scene and send it to me.
 (Make sure to own the content of it so I can publish it in the package)
  - You can make a donation, like previously said.
  - Anything that can help making Aura a great project!